Ontario’s Blue Box regulations are going from bad to worse

 Ontario’s previous recycling system was operated by municipalities, and they had strict reporting requirements to show what they collected and where it went.
 Municipalities got funding from producers to cover up to 50% of their costs and there was good quality reporting and transparency.

-Under the new regulation, producers don’t have to share the same detailed public information about what was collected and how it was processed.
+Under the new regulation, producers don’t have to share the same detailed information with the public about what was collected and how it was processed.

 TEA will continue to monitor changes in Blue Box regulation and share that information, we will also continue to fight these poor regulations because we know Ontario can do better.